tlin41390/School_District_Analysis/README.md

    ![School Summary](https://github.com/tlin41390/School_District_Analysis/blob/main/Resources/school%20summary.png)

-    * If we were to replace the ninth grade math and reading scores for Thomas High School, then we will see thatthe results of Thomas High School overall will increase by a fair amount in regards to overall scores, and in the math and reading section.
+    * If we were to replace the ninth grade math and reading scores for Thomas High School, then we will see that the results of Thomas High School overall will increase by a fair amount in regards to overall scores, and in the math and reading section.

    ![Before Replacement](https://github.com/tlin41390/School_District_Analysis/blob/main/Resources/THS%20before%20replacement.png)